AdvEx/AdvEx/docs/DEPLOYMENT.md

 ### Lambda & API Gateway

-Follow this [instruction](https://github.com/dnc1994/AdvEx-FE/blob/master/docs/dropzone.md) to configurate Lambda and API Gateway, which will enable direct uploading to S3 from browser.
+Follow this [instruction](https://github.com/dnc1994/AdvEx-FE/blob/master/docs/dropzone.md) to configure Lambda and API Gateway, which will enable direct uploading to S3 from browser.

 ### SQS

 1. Go to [Amazon Simple Queue Service](https://aws.amazon.com/sqs/) web console.

 2. Create a new Standard Queue.
-Configurate the options as needed.
+Configure the options as needed.
 Note that the visibility timeout should typically be increased from the default value to 30 seconds.
 In this project, it's safe to set it to the maximum 12 hours.

 3. In `AdvEx-BE/app.py`, change the queue name accordingly.